technivore/python-openam/README.md

 Library.
 Since we're just doing basic HTTP GET calls, I felt that eliminating the external dependencies made this library as lightweight as possible.

-For REST API documentation please see [Forgerock Use OpenAM RESTful Services](https://wikis.forgerock.org/confluence/display/openam/Use+OpenAM+RESTful+Services "Use OpenAM RESTful Services")
+For REST Services documentation please see [Forgerock Use OpenAM RESTful Services](https://wikis.forgerock.org/confluence/display/openam/Use+OpenAM+RESTful+Services "Use OpenAM RESTful Services")

 #### Example with username and password: